benjymous/annotations/sandman/sandman.41.md

                          The Annotated Sandman

-               Edited and largely written by Greg Morrow

                        Issue 41: Brief Lives One
               Neil Gaiman, Jill Thompson, and Vince Locke

-Disclaimer:  Sandman and all related characters are copyrights and trademarks of DC Comics Inc.  Sandman and this annotation are intended for mature audiences only.

-Notice:  Commentaries and additional information should go to morrow@physics.rice.edu (Internet) or morrow@fnal.BITNET.
-Additional material in this series is also available via anonymous ftp from theory.lcs.mit.edu in pub/wald/sandman.
-Reproduction in any form without permission of the editor (as agent for the contributors) is forbidden.

 Notes:  _Brief Lives_ is in common use as a title, dating back to the earliest-reported citation, a collection of short biographies by John